JCreeks/Machine-Learning-in-Finance/2_Bitcoin_TradingStrats/README.md

-> 1. Here is a paper on bitcoin predictin for beginners in deep learning.
+> 1. Here is a paper on bitcoin prediction for beginners in deep learning.
 [Bitcoin Price Prediction using Machine Learning](http://trap.ncirl.ie/2496/1/seanmcnally.pdf)

 > 2. [Basic Statistics on Bitcoin Market](https://github.com/achab/bitcoin)